-Unless you have a specific strain you absolutely need for medical purposes, I would downplay the idea of shopping across brands for a particular phenotype or strain.
-I put far more weight on the company growing my cannabis and producing my hash, than worrying what strain to choose.
-This isn't to say cannabis varieties do not have different effects, because they most certainly do, but without genetic testing to identify strains, you are taking a company's word for it when choosing to purchase from a particular brand.
+Unless you have a specific genetic you absolutely need for medical purposes, I would downplay the idea of shopping across brands for a particular phenotype or strain.
+I put far more weight on the company growing my cannabis and producing my hash, than worrying what variety to choose.
+This isn't to say cannabis varieties do not have different effects, because they most certainly do, but without genetic testing to identify them, you are taking a company's word for it when choosing to purchase from a particular brand.
 It's much easier to locate the best brands and explore their genetic library by whatever happens to be fresh and available.

 #strain #buyersguide #solventless #hasheducation #hashwriter #420 #710 #hream #strains #phenotypes #cannabis#710labs#710labsflower #hash #rosin #solventless #cannabis #hashwriter #mothership #KV#icehash#sixstar#macro#concentrates #hashlife #hashonomics #terps #terpenes #organic #ogsmakebetterog #hashlane #terps#society #cannabiscures #medicalcannabis #love #community #joint #cannabisgrow #terpenes